Nissan scraps potential US$1b sale of battery unit to China's GSR

 GSR declined to comment.

-Previously, Panasonic Corp was among the companies which had been in talks with Nissan over a sale of the batteries unit, sources have told Reuters.
+Previously, Panasonic Corp was among the companies which had been in talks with Nissan over a sale of the batteries unit, sources said.
 Along with South Korea's LG Chem and Samsung Electronics, the Japanese electronics firm is a key supplier of electric car batteries, producing them for Tesla.

 GSR, which has previously invested in clean technology and electric cars, mainly targets foreign industrial and emerging technology companies, including electric car batteries and pharmaceuticals firms.